calebsmith/automaton/README.md

 The program requires one argument, which is the data file for loading the initial state (e.g. seed).
 Such files are provided with the repository in the /data folder.
-The run_life.sh shell command demonstrates running gameoflife with the gosper_gun data file.
+The run_life.sh shell command demonstrates running automaton with the gosper_gun data file.

 The command format is:

-gameoflife [Options] seed_filename
+automaton [Options] seed_filename

 Command line flags include: